 "Mr. Lindsay, your fantastic homepage touched to the deep core of my Hmong heart, and it brought tears to my eyes.
 At one point of my reading, I couldn't go on anymore but forced myself to because I had to finish the reading.
 Thank you so much for the remarkable true information about Hmong history.
 I even learned something new about our role in the war.
 My father was a soldier in Laos at the time, and I was born on the way to Ban Vinai Refugees camp.
 It's quite amazing how I can tell an American these stories and he would know exactly what I'm saying.
 Thank you for giving us credit in the war when most Americans lack the knowledge of it.
 Thank you for being on our side, and creating the homepage.
 I will give out your homepage's URL so everyone will realize why we are here in America.
 Thank you again." --Tong Xiong, Jan.
 25, 2001

-The Asian Hmong culture is agrarian, like many cultures in Indochina, with religious beliefs based in animism (including the use of shamans for guidance, healing, and other ceremonies).
-Hmong culture places a great deal of emphasis on relationships between relatives and members of clans, with respect for elders and strong families.
+The Asian Hmong culture is agrarian, like many cultures in Indochina, with religious beliefs based in animism, including the use of shamans for guidance, healing, and other ceremonies.
+Hmong culture emphasizes relationships between relatives and members of clans, with respect for elders and strong families.
 Remembering ancestors and traditional ways is important, and many efforts are made to preserve traditional ways and to keep the memory of the accomplishments and suffering of ancestors.
 Elaborate Hmong quilts or "flower cloths" (bandao or "paj ntaub" in Hmong) are one example of Hmong art that conveys stories from the past.

-Hmong refugees in the U.S. struggle with our unusual ways, though the rising generation of youth have melted in well with American culture, even at the risk of losing touch with their heritage.
+Hmong refugees in the U.S. struggle with our unusual ways, though the rising generation of youth have assimilated much of American culture, even at the risk of losing touch with their heritage.
 For the older generation, adopting the new ways has been painful.
 The language is a great barrier to the elderly, many of whom have had no schooling and had no reading skills prior to coming to the U.S. Simple things like going to a store or walking through town can be terrifying experiences for the elderly.

 The Hmong in the U.S. came mainly from Laos as refugees after the Vietnam War.
-They once lived idyllic agrarian lives in the hills of northern Laos, but that changed once many of them were recruited by the CIA to fight for us in the once-secret wars in Laos.
-They fought bravely and suffered many causalities, but once we pulled out from Vietnam and left them in the lurch, the North Vietnamese and their puppet government in Laos marked the Hmong for genocidal extinction.
-Many of the Hmong fled from invaders (and from chemical weapons, including "yellow rain" and other toxins), losing many lives as they traveled through the jungle and swam the Mekong river to Thailand.
+Their peaceful agrarian lives in the hills of northern Laos changed as roughly 40,000 of them were recruited by the CIA to fight in the secret wars in Laos during our Vietnam War.
+They fought bravely and suffered many causalities, but once we pulled out from Vietnam and abandoned them, contrary to our promise, the North Vietnamese and their puppet government in Laos sought to punish the Hmong.
+Some would call it genocide.
+Many of the Hmong fled from invaders, losing many lives as they traveled through the jungle and swam the Mekong river to Thailand.